domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ```

 > [!NOTE]
-> With either approach, API authors are responsible for ensuring the uniqueness of `operationIds` across all Operations.
+> With either approach, API authors are responsible for ensuring the uniqueness of `operationIds` across all operations.

 ## List Operation Responses

-By default, Swashbuckle will generate a `"200"` response for each operation.
-If the action returns a response object, then
+By default, Swashbuckle.AspNetCore will generate an HTTP `"200"` response for each operation.
+If the endpoint returns a
-this will be used to generate a schema for the response body.
+response object, then this will be used to generate a schema for the response body.
 For example:

 ```csharp
 [HttpPost("{id}")]